Language

 Frequently Asked Questions

-What is the difference between Base64 and URL-safe Base64?
+What is the difference between standard and URL-safe Base64?

-Standard Base64 uses +, /, and = characters.
-URL-safe Base64 replaces + with -, / with _, and removes padding =.
-This makes the output safe to use in URLs, filenames, and query parameters without additional encoding.
+Standard Base64 uses +, /, and =.
+URL-safe Base64 replaces + with -, / with _, and drops the trailing = padding, so the output is safe in URLs, filenames, and query parameters.
+Enable the URL-safe toggle to produce it.

-Base64 represents 3 bytes of binary data as 4 ASCII characters.
-This results in approximately 33% size increase (ratio ~1.33x).
-This is a trade-off for being able to safely transmit binary data through text-only channels.
+Base64 represents every 3 bytes of binary data as 4 ASCII characters, so the output is roughly 33% larger than the input (a ratio near 1.33x).
+That overhead is the trade-off for being able to send binary data through text-only channels.

 Can I encode any file type?

 Yes.
-You can encode any file — images, PDFs, audio, video, archives, or any binary file.
-The tool reads the raw bytes and converts them to Base64 text.
+In Encode mode, click Upload File and pick any file — images, PDFs, audio, video, or archives.
+The tool reads the raw bytes and converts them to a Base64 string you can copy or download.

 Yes.
-All encoding and decoding happens entirely in your browser using JavaScript.
-No data is sent to any server.
-You can verify this by using the tool offline after the page loads.
+All encoding and decoding happens in your browser with JavaScript — no text or file is uploaded to a server.
+You can confirm this by using the tool offline once the page has loaded.

 Text